 Rule no. 1: Have fun with this.
 Don’t stress out.
 We want to see that you’re enjoying your audition.

-When you’re solid about Rule number 1, then (print your self-tape audition script here).
+When you’re solid about Rule number 1, then please print this 1-page script.

 Spend some time rehearsing your material (don’t worry – you don’t have to memorize it).
 Where the script says “as myself”, just use your natural voice.
 Be friendly and energetic.
 Try to sound like you’re talking to someone, not reading.
 Please be sincere.
 You should say all of the words that are contained within the quote signs (“ ”).